christinem/studenttomentor/README.md

   - Administrators have access to a list of all users.
 They can edit user profiles, delete users, and view applications

-  - All new users who register are classified as students
+  - All new users who sign up through the register page are classified as students

 - Applications